johnosbb/CeaiveEditor/sentence_structure.md

 - It was in the books while it was still in the sky. - John Updike tells us what it was like to see Ted Williams—the Kid, the Splendid Splinter—hit a home run in his last at bat in Fenway Park on September 28, 1960.
 - I was already on the second floor when I heard about the box.

+## Using Templates and Forms to Escape Established Patterns of Sentence Writing

+Forms and templates often have a generative quality, prompting one to evaluate new ways of writing.
+Starting with a basic sentence in the present tense, it is often instructive to add clauses that reference the past and present.
+For example:

+- I ate fish for dinner.
+- After I had arrived home from school, I ate fish for dinner and wondered where I would find some dessert.

+Other prompts that are useful in constructing sentences are:

+-  "Had I."
+-  "Even though,"
+-  "Were I to,"
+-  "Notwithstanding that,"
+-  "Depending on whether,"
+-  "In the event that."